 Charter schools are public schools, and they’re open to any student who applies.
 In exchange for strict accountability to maintain high standards, charter schools are given freedom from many of the regulations that apply to other public schools, which allows for greater flexibility and innovation in the classroom.

-The 2011-2012 School Profiles, available for download, will tell you about every charter school in the state, and the Find a Charter School page can show you exactly where each school is.
+The 2013 School Profiles will tell you about every charter school in Illinois, and the Find a Charter School page can show you exactly where each school is.
 INCS What You Should Know document serves as a background of basic information about Illinois' charter public schools.
 Click here to download an electronic copy of this brochure.